hlxsites/adobe-gmo/README.md

 }
 ```

-* `session-started`: A user has started a new session.
+* `session-started`: **_WARNING_: This event's detail contains Personally Identifiable Information (PII); please use care when consuming this event.** A user has started a new session.
 "Session" is defined as the browser's session, which is active for as long as a given browser window is
   open.
 Opening a new browser window or browser tab will trigger a new session.
   * `email`: Email address of the user starting the session.
   * `displayName`: Full display name of the user starting the session.
+  * `authId`: Authorization ID of the user, as provided by IMS.

 ```
 {